JRHB314/VBCS-Integration/README.md

   ```
   <br>

-  Next, add the css for the two columns:
+  With the HTML in place, we can next add the css for the two columns to style them properly:

   ```
     .column {